 Under the stamp duty refund process, you must claim your refund within 12 months of the letter of the following:

-• sale of the previous main residence
+- sale of the previous main residence

-• the filing date for the SDLT return relating to the new residence (this covers situations where you sell your old main residence less than 14 days after you buy your new one).
+- the filing date for the SDLT return relating to the new residence (this covers situations where you sell your old main residence less than 14 days after you buy your new one).

 If your circumstances were exceptional, you might still be able to apply for a refund if you could not sell your previous home within three years of buying your new one.
 Exceptional circumstances can include government-imposed restrictions preventing the sale or action taken by a public authority preventing your sale.
 Under the stamp duty refund process, HMRC is very mean about accepting that there were exceptional circumstances and for example, are unlikely to accept that a divorce or catching Covid are valid reasons.
 Also, if you held on to your old main residence and let it out for, say, two years to earn rent and/or waited for the property’s value to increase before trying to sell it in year 3.
-If you do not manage to sell within the three years allowed, HMRC will be unsympathetic to any exceptional circumstances claim.
+If you do not manage to sell within the three years allowed, HMRC will be unsympathetic to any claim made in exceptional circumstances.
 To be able to apply for a refund in such circumstances, you must have sold the old home as soon as the circumstances allowed.

 If you would like to understand the stamp duty refund process, this guide on the stamp duty refund process will help you.